 Brynmawr & District Museum is completely run and maintained by volunteers, at the moment there are 23 volunteers who man the museum.

 We are completely dependant on donations in order to run and maintain the museum, therefore we are extremely grateful to anyone who feels that they are able to help us.
 You can help by joining the museum either as a Patron (£12 Per Annum) or a Vice President (£25 Per Annum).
 So far we have 108 Patrons, and 33 Vice Presidents, who we are all extremely grateful to, however it is never too late to join, so why not join a group that is ever growing!!

 If you would like more information on becoming a Patron or Vice President, click here, or email us at:

 Below are listed the directors and volunteers who help to run the museum.

-President Chair - Mr John Hill Secretary - Mrs Vivienne Williams Treasurer - Mr John Davies
+President Chair - Mr John Davies Secretary - Mrs Vivienne Williams Treasurer - Mr John Hill

 Curator - Mr Alan Williams Director - Mr Ernie Cusack Director - Mrs Merryl Caleb Director - Mrs Ann Axford